-Amini had no time to reflect on any of it.
+Amini had no time to reflect.
 She scrambled to reach U.S. and U.N. contacts and devise a plan to get herself, her husband and their year-old twin sons out of the country.
 It wasn’t just about the loss of their work, their possessions, their home.
 Amini’s life was in danger.

 She had been working to build Afghan institutions, champion gender development, advocate for women judges, even reform the Afghan Supreme Court.